CarlKCarlK/method-calc/README.md

 I made this table to help me understand converting between Option, Result, etc. Corrections and contributions welcome.
 It's on [GitHub](https://github.com/CarlKCarlK/method-calc/settings) and currently includes an Excel version and the very start of a WASM-based calculator.

+Who knew that you could apply `.map` to a result?

 | from | to | lambda to | Ok(t)/Some(t)/Some(Ok(t))/Ok(Some(t)) | None/Err(e)/Some(Err(e))/Ok(None) | na/na/None/Err(e) | method | side effect |
 |---|---|---|---|---|---|---|---|